Severe testing of Benford's law: Concluding remarks

 \section{Concluding remarks}

-Benford's law \citep[after][]{benford1938} is used in practice to support delicate decisions in several different contexts, including assessing the possible existence of data manipulation or fraud.
+Benford's law \citep[after][]{benford1938} is used in practice to support critical decisions in several different contexts, including assessing the possible existence of data manipulation or fraud.
 These decisions must rely on well founded and trustworthy tests of data conformity with Benford's law.
-However, many authors \citep[see, e.g.,][]{chogaines2007, nigrini2012, tsagbeyetal2017, druicaetal2018, Kossovsky_2021} have forcefully argued against using ``conventional'' statistical tests to assess data conformity with Benford's distribution, because of their ``excess power'' in the presence of large data sets.
+However, many authors \citep[see, e.g.,][]{chogaines2007, nigrini2012, tsagbeyetal2017, druicaetal2018, Kossovsky_2021} have forcefully argued against using statistical tests to assess data conformity with Benford's distribution, because of their ``excess power'' in the presence of large data sets.
 Alternative decision criteria, such as the mean absolute deviation \citep[$MAD$: see, e.g.,][]{drake2000computer, nigrini2012}, have been proposed in the literature; however, they seem to lack firm statistical foundations.

-This paper addresses the ``excess power'' controversy in the literature related to Benford's law testing.
-We show that the severity principle \citep{mayospanos2006, mayospanos2010, MayoSpanos_2011, Mayo2018} can and should be used to assess data ``Benford-ness'' in large data samples.
+This paper addresses the ``excess power'' (or ``large $n$'') controversy in the literature related to Benford's law testing.
+We show that the post-data severity evaluation \citep{mayospanos2006, mayospanos2010, MayoSpanos_2011, Mayo2018} can and should be used to assess data ``Benford-ness'' in large data samples.
 In order to do so, we also derive the asymptotic distribution of Nigrini's mean absolute deviation (MAD) statistic and propose an asymptotically standard normal test to which the severity principle can be easily applied, even using the information embodied in Nigrini's judgmental thresholds.
-Finally, we carry out severe testing of Benford's law on six controversial data sets \citep[see][]{Kossovsky_2021} and we show that in three data sets out of six the estimated frequencies deviate substantially from Benford's law.
+Finally, we carry out severe testing of Benford's law on six controversial data sets \citep[see][]{Kossovsky_2021} using both the newly proposed normal test as well Pearson's chi-square test.
+With the exception of the Oklahoma State expenses data set on which we disagree, we otherwise concur with \cite{Kossovsky_2021} that the discrepancies with Benford's law in the majority of these data sets are not substantial.
+Rejections of the null hypothesis clearly indicate the presence of \emph{some} discrepancies, but their size may be regarded as practically unimportant.